 There’s plenty of strawberries to buy and eat, pick your own, or you can have a go at growing your own.
 Like nearly all fruit, you can find the freshest, ripest, strawberries at their best, from either your garden, fresh from the field or form your local farm shop.
-They’re rarely found in the supermarket where shelf life is considered more important than taste.
+Good fruit is rarely found in the supermarket where shelf life is considered more important than taste.

 Here are some fun facts about strawberries:

 1. Strawberries are the first fruit to ripen in the spring.

 2. Most supermarket strawberries are the El Santa variety specially bred to be picked before ripe and last a long time on the shelf.

 4. Wimbledon may have 64 players, who’re seeded, in the competition, but did you know there are about 200 seeds on every strawberry?!

 5. A 100g serving of strawberries contains just 50 calories and 0g of fat!

 6. Strawberries can help whiten your teeth?
 The acids in the fruit help to remove stains.